 Two different transportation needs-intercity connectivity and commuter mobility-have been identified, and two federal agencies are funding the APRCS.
-FRA is the designated lead agency and FTA is a cooperating agency for the EIS, with ADOT serving as the sponsoring agency.
+FRA is the designated lead agency and FTA and the Federal Highway Administration (FHWA) are cooperating agencies for the EIS, with ADOT serving as the sponsoring agency.
 Each federal agency has its own process for moving a proposed project from an array of possible alternatives to a single alternative, although both fulfill the environmental evaluation principles stipulated by NEPA.
 The APRCS follows a process designed to meet both agencies' requirements for identifying a preferred alternative that would provide opportunities for intercity connectivity between Tucson and Phoenix while enhancing commuter mobility within the same study area.